bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 Here's the color picker in case you want to choose different ones: <input class="jscolor" value="FFFF00">.

-Then one to specify how much the player should move when the player press left or right:
+Then one to specify how much the player should move when the player presses left or right:

 `let player_move_increment = 40;`

-Now for a dot move increment and frame rate (in FPS or Frames Per Second) - the number of times `update` is called in each second.
-The dot move increment will be the number of pixels each dot moves in each second.
+Now for a frame rate (in FPS or Frames Per Second) - the number of times `update` is called in each second.
 To be safe, we'll keep the frame rate relatively slow:

 `let frames_per_second = 15;`

+And a variable to define how many pixels each dot should move frame.

-`let dot_pixels_per_second = 40;`
+`let dot_pixels_per_frame = 5;`

+**`player_y` MUST be a multiple of `dot_pixels_per_frame`**.
+Here we are safe because 220 / 5 does not have a remainder.

 Also we need to specify how far apart (in the vertical direction; pixels) each dot should be, and how long (in milliseconds) the game should be:

 `let dot_distance_apart = 5;`

 `let game_duration = 30 * 1000;`

+Then the radius for the player and dots:

+`let dot_radius = 10;`

+`let player_radius = 20;`

 That's all for now!